mythicavalon/WhatsApp_Translator_PlugIn/README.md

 🎯 **Translate WhatsApp messages instantly by reacting with flag emojis**

-A clean, reliable Firefox/Chrome browser extension that detects flag emoji reactions on WhatsApp Web messages and displays instant translations using LibreTranslate API with Google Translate fallback.
+A clean, reliable Firefox/Chrome browser extension that detects flag emoji reactions on WhatsApp Web messages and displays instant translations using MyMemory API.

 ## ✨ Features